 Where the pressure is most visible right now.

-Stylized Maine map highlighting Biddeford, Portland, and coastal pressure
+Stylized Maine regional pressure map highlighting York County, Cumberland County, and the southern coastal corridor

 This is a prioritization map for the platform.
 It highlights where court pressure and housing pressure are plainly visible in the public record.Method: stylized regional synthesis using court caseload reports and statewide housing research.

-• Start in the places where family-court pressure and housing pressure are both easiest to document.
+• Start where family-court pressure and housing pressure overlap most visibly in the public record.

 How harm compounds